Stuart-Mouse/lead-sheets/notes.md

-TODO: we should add a mechanism to invalidate external variable identifiers
-      that way, we can validate that all when we renew all external variables on a script, we can be sure we don't miss any, or pass any twice

 TODO: we should add a mechanism to evaluate a script in a such a way that it is tolerant to errors
       this could be useful when identifiers may change or become invalidated, such as when using the scripts in the context of a level editor